TM270c/outrun/docs/cleanup-roadmap.md

 - Limit DOM work by batching menu updates and making sure network requests (like leaderboards) run asynchronously.
 - Watch for code that creates lots of short-lived objects and switch to in-place updates where possible.

-## Notes
-- Possible reductions & updates: You mentioned the helper looks perfectly fine as written, asked why we would inline it or inject a clock, and suggested renaming it to `getTimeNow` for clarity.
-- Response summary: The wrapper merely forwards to `Date.now`, so inlining removes an extra layer, while accepting an injected clock makes it easy to supply predictable timestamps in tests or future simulations without mutating shared state.
-- Recommendation: If we keep a helper, rename it to `getTimeNow` and allow an optional clock dependency for clarity and testability; otherwise, replace the calls with direct `Date.now()` uses to simplify the menu timing code.